 For example, let’s say your fireplace opening is 30 inches wide and 20 inches high and you have a square flue with an inside width of 8 inches.
 The area of the fireplace opening is 600 square inches and the area of the flue opening is 64 square inches, making your fireplace area roughly 10 times your flue area.
 The flue and fireplace opening are properly sized.

-An Exhausto Fan will cure any and all back puffing problems.
-An Exhausto is a weatherproof exhaust fan that mounts on the top of your chimney.
+An Enervex Fan will cure any and all back puffing, smoky fireplace problems.
+An Enervex or Exhausto Chimney Fan is a weatherproof exhaust fan that mounts on the top of your chimney.
 These powerful fans create a forced air draft that sucks the smoke from the flue, ending forever the problem of a smoky fireplace.
-Exhausto Fans can even end tricky draft problems found with see-through fireplaces and poorly proportioned corner fireplaces.
-Also, count on Exhaust Fans to put an end to problem odors from your chimney.
+Enervex Fans can even end tricky draft problems found with see-through fireplaces and poorly proportioned corner fireplaces.
+Also, count on these chimney exhaust fans to put an end to problem odors from your chimney.